Time-sharing in the State of Florida is the amount of overnights each parent has with the child(ren).

 Contact Us

-Law Office of Nancy Harrison
+The Law Office of Nancy Harrison

 599 Atlantic Boulevard, Suite 6